Alima247/ci-cd-final-project/README.md

+This README file contains the repository name as ci-cd-final-project

 # CI/CD Tools and Practices Final Project - JavaScript/Node.js Version

 This repository contains a Node.js/Express.js version of the counter service for the Final Project of the Coursera course **CI/CD Tools and Practices**.